Top 5 Best Kids Headphones in 2023

 The volume limiting control is too easily accessible to kids.

 These headphones are a great combination of durability and functionality.
-They have higher quality sound and stood up well to the rigors of daily remote learning.
+They have higher-quality sound and have stood up well to the rigors of daily remote learning.
 These also come in fun patterns that make them very kid-friendly.

 Untangled Pro Kids Bluetooth Headphones

 LilGadgets’ Untangled Pro Bluetooth Headphones are designed for ages 4 and up.
 After three pairs of the Amazon basics, we wanted to try something at a higher price point to see if there was a noticeable improvement in materials, sound, features, and durability.

 We got a pair for our 6-year-old and she picked out a set with a fun pattern that she loves.
 We were very happy with what we found.

 Buy Now: Untangled Pro Bluetooth Headphones

 The Untangled Pros are volume limited to 93dB.
 This is higher than standard, but they also offer passive noise reduction with their padded fixed ear cups, bringing outside noise down by 13dB.
 This means in theory, that you will not have to turn up the volume as much to hear clearly.

 Wireless and Wired

 These Bluetooth headphones have a 12-hour listening battery life and 180 hours of standby time.
 They also have a 30-foot range (typical) from the device they are connected to, should you need it.
 They also come with a cord with an on/off button and mic if you prefer to not rely on the wireless feature.
 You can also use the cord if the battery dies on longer trips or travel.